sujithjay/sujithjay.github.io/_posts/2020-04-27-Providing-Streaming-Joins-as-a-Service-at-Facebook.md

 {% include image-caption.html file="/public/streamingjoins/plan.jpg" description="Figure 1.
 Logical Plan for Join query" %}

-As part of the pre-join transformations on both the left (build-side) & right side (probe-side), projections are resolved, join equality & timestamp expressions are computed, and the streams are sharded as per the join-equality attribute & written into intermediary Scribe categories.
+As part of the pre-join transformations on both the left (probe-side) & right side (build-side), projections are resolved, join equality & timestamp expressions are computed, and the streams are sharded as per the join-equality attribute & written into intermediary Scribe categories.

 Since only inner joins or left-outer joins are supported by the system, the expressions of the left-side are evaluated before join while for the right-side, this is done after the join.